ceph/ceph/doc/radosgw/metrics.rst

      - Counter
      - Number of bytes copied
    * - copy_obj_lat
-     - Guage
+     - Gauge
      - Total latency of copy object operations
    * - list_object_ops
      - Counter
      - Number of list object operations
    * - list_object_lat
-     - Guage
+     - Gauge
      - Total latency of list object operations
    * - list_bucket_ops
      - Counter
      - Number of list bucket operations
    * - list_bucket_lat
-     - Guage
+     - Gauge
      - Total latency of list bucket operations

 There are three different sections in the output of the ``counter dump`` and ``counter schema`` commands that show the op metrics and their information.